alexsg4/platformer/README.md

 A 2D platformer where you kill ghosts and collect food

+## Instructions
+1. Install NodeJS
+2. Open a terminal, navigate to "platformer/" and run `npm install`
+3. Open "index.html" in your browser

 ## Planned features

-- Procedurally generated levels
+- Procedurally generated levels (WIP)
-- Simple enemy AI
+- Simple enemy AI (WIP)
 - Powerups
 - High score list